End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Results and Discussion

 Above, Planck regression (with or without end-to-end meta-optics optimization) successfully reconstructed temperature maps sampled from uniform random pixels---that is, assuming no structure besides bounds on the allowed temperatures.
 We tried training the CNN on the same type of data, with 52,000 random images, but we found that the CNN converged to a result that had nearly 100\% reconstruction error, i.e.~training was not able to improve its loss function.
 Typically NNs are applied to much more constrained training sets, e.g.~based on sets of real-world images, which makes the problem effectively lower dimensional.
 To simplify the problem into something tractable for the CNN, therefore, we tried training it on a much more structured dataset of the same size, consisting of circles with randomly sampled radii and temperatures (from $T_{\text{low}}$ to $T_{\text{high}}$) over a constant background $T_{\text{bg}}$.
 In this simplified case, the CNN successfully learned from the data, but its reconstruction did not generalize to other types of images, as explained in detail below.

 Figure~\ref{NN_figure} shows the performance of the trained CNN compared with our Planck regression on various test temperature images.
 When we evaluate the CNN on ``circle'' temperature images that are similar to the training set, the CNN is able to reconstruct them with very high accuracy, even with 4\% sensor noise.
 Figure~\ref{NN_figure} shows two such examples, where the CNN has reconstruction errors of $0.35\%$ and $0.32\%$ (relative RMSE).
 The Planck regression also shows high accuracy on these examples with errors of $1.78\%$ and $1.86\%$, although the errors are greater than that of the NN because the end-to-end was not specialized to this type of image.
 However, when we evaluate the two algorithms on test data that is unlike the training set, the CNN has poor performance while the Planck regression performs well.
 For instance, Figure~\ref{NN_figure} shows the reconstruction of a square against a flat background as well as the MIT logo; the CNN has reconstruction errors of $3.74\%$ and $6.32\%$ respectively, while the Planck regression has errors of $1.85\%$ and $2.12\%$.
 Moreover, the CNN reconstructions are blurry and nearly unrecognizable, while Planck regression produces clearly recognizable images in which the errors take the appearance of white noise (that could be reduced by additional de-noising algorithms~\cite{fanBriefReviewImage2019}).
-This clearly demonstrates the advantages of physics-based reconstruction (which does not require training and generalizes to arbitrary images).
+While our optimization of the CNN was not exhaustive, our results are generally consistent with the literature on CNN image reconstruction, where it is only for \emph{in-distribution} reconstruction (where the test images are within the low-dimensional distribution of images used in the training set) that image recovery with very low error is possible~\cite{xuDeepConvolutionalNeural2014, mccannConvolutionalNeuralNetworks2017}.
+On the other hand, for out-of-distribution (OOD) reconstruction (in which the test images are significantly different from those used in the training set), a much larger reconstruction error is typical~\cite{osadaOutDistributionDetectionReconstruction2023a}.
+Moreover, no CNN has demonstrated reconstruction with perfect image recovery for completely random (white noise) images.
+In contrast, physics-based reconstruction does not require training and generalizes to arbitrary images.